Seneca-244200/Fardad-s-Notes-Archive/README.md

-# Testing
-**This is a repostory**
+# OOP244 old notes archive (Fardad's notes)
-to hold old notes from previous semesters of OOP244
+These are old notes from previous semesters of OOP244 taught by Fardad @ seneca